bmuschko/gaelyk-jsonlib-plugin/README.md

     def array = [1,2] as List
     assert array == object.array

+### Rendering JSON

-To render JSON in your response you can use the method `renderJson` on the HttpServletResponse object.
+To render JSON in your response you can use the method `renderJson` on the `HttpServletResponse` object.
 As parameters you can use `JSONObject`, `JSONArray`, an object or a String.
 If you wish to change the encoding you can do so by adding it as second parameter.
 The default encoding is UTF-8.
 The content type for the response will automatically be set to `application/json`.